tamberg/fhnw-idb/data-acquisition/Python/dht/README.md

    * * * * * /usr/bin/python3 /home/pi/dht/dht.py >> /tmp/dht.csv
    ```

-   Adding this entry, `cron` will schedule the app `dht.py` each minute and append the console output to file `/tmp/dht.csv`.
+   Adding this entry, `cron` will schedule the program `dht.py` each minute and append the console output to file `/tmp/dht.csv`.

    **Note**:

    - The path entries must match your setuo!

-3. Save the file.
+3. Save the crontab file.

 4. `cron` will now run the program each minute.
 Check if the values are appended to file `dht.csv`.

-### Visualize and Analyse the sensor values
+## Visualize and Analyse the sensor values

 1. Copy the file `dht.csv` to your computer and import this file into Excel.